Best hydration packs 2023 – comfortable ways to carry water on your bike

 Ventilation not the best

-The bag is bring-your-own bladder and will accept up to a 3-liter reservoir.
-To take advantage of the back protector, the pack fits close to the body but does feature channeling to allow a bit of airflow over your back.
+The bag is a bring-your-own bladder type and will accept up to a 3-liter reservoir.
+To take advantage of the back protector, the pack fits close to the body, but features channeling to allow a bit of airflow over your back.
+It still feels far lighter than 1,400g.

-Inside the main pocket, there are smaller mesh dividers to separate your gear, and on the rear of the bag there are provisions to carry your best mountain bike helmet, whether its a half-shell or full-face lid.
+Inside the main pocket, there are smaller mesh dividers to separate your gear and on the rear of the bag there are provisions to carry a helmet and it can easily carry even the best full-face helmets.

 Camelbak MULE